-On the other hand, AI-powered tools offer the ability to implement real-time quality control and automated safety assessments that are seamlessly integrated into smart meter installations.
+On the other hand, AI-powered tools such as computer vision platforms, offer the ability to implement real-time quality control and automated safety assessments that are seamlessly integrated into smart meter installations.
 Immediate task analysis and live feedback provided to field workers enable them to get things right during their initial visit.

 Tip #3: Leverage AI to bring trust between all the actors

 For utility companies, addressing the scarcity of field workers often involves subcontracting from other firms.
 This presents challenges for grid operators who must ensure compliance with their quality standards.
 Unfortunately, the multiple layers of subcontracting hinder the acquisition of concrete insights regarding field operations.

 Trust plays a pivotal role in this ecosystem, and AI serves as the means to restore it by holding agents accountable in the field.
 This also alleviates companies from the burden of monitoring each installation closely, enabling them to focus on addressing their most problematic cases.